Topological mass generation in gapless systems: Topological mass generation in gapped systems

-In $(3+1)$ dimensions, the St\"uckelberg action describes a massive photon with three polarizations.
+In $(3+1)$ dimensions, the Stueckelberg action describes a massive photon with three polarizations.

-One can dualize the effective action (\ref{AH_eff}) to a 2-form gauge theory.
-By the same procedure explained in section~\ref{sec:dual}, we arrive at the following action with a topological coupling of the 1-form and 2-form gauge fields:
+One can dualize the effective action (\ref{AH_eff}) to a two-form gauge theory.
+By the same procedure explained in Sec.~\ref{sec:dual}, we arrive at the following action with a topological coupling of the one- and two-form gauge fields: